 Submit the following LDAP-specific information to IBM Support:.
 Follow the instructions in Exchanging Information with IBM technical support technote.

-- Output of the ldapsearch query for your environment, including the same settings (baseDN, bindDN, bind password, and so on) that defined in WebSphere Process Server.
+- Output of the ldapsearch query for your environment, including the same settings (baseDN, bindDN, bind password, and so on) that are defined in WebSphere Process Server.

-- If you use Secure Sockets Layer (SSL) encryption but you do not experience problems when you do not use SSL, generate new certificates using passwords that you can share, then try again and send the certificates with passwords to IBM Support.
-Also specify if you use server authentication, client authentication, or both.
+- If you use Secure Sockets Layer (SSL) encryption but you do not experience problems when you do not use SSL, generate new certificates using passwords that you can share.
+Then, try again and send the certificates with passwords to IBM Support.
+Also, specify if you use server authentication, client authentication, or both.